danielyaghil/aws-helpers/docs/README.md

 ### Region override

-You can override the region defined in the environment by passing the region as a parameter to the getInstance method:
+You can override the region defined in the environment by passing the region as a parameter to the "instance" method:

 ```javascript
 const client = <PackageClient>.instance('REGION');
 ```

+### Exception and Logging

+Helpers are built so hat any calling code/process will not be affected if an exception is thrown.
+However, any exception happening when interacting With AWS services is logged to console as error (SO IT IS IMPORTANT TO MONITOR LOGS WHEN USING THIS LIBRARY).

+The methods returning data will return null if an exception is thrown.
+THe methods returning boolean will return false if an exception is thrown.

 ### Service specific usage

-Please find below the usage for each of encapsulated services and supported methods.
+Please find below the usage for each services' helper.
-For each there are link to sample of usage in the samples folder.

 #### Secrets Manager

 A simplified interface to AWS Secrets Manager.
 Please find usage details [here](secrets-manager.md).

 #### S3

+A simplified interface to AWS S3.
+Please find usage details [here](s3.md).

 #### DynamoDB

+A simplified interface to AWS DynamoDB.
+Please find usage details [here](dynamo-db.md).

 #### Cognito

+A simplified interface to AWS Cognito.
+Please find usage details [here](cognito.md).

+#### SNS

+A simplified interface to AWS SNS.
+Please find usage details [here](sns.md).